dgenious-jeremy/frontend_challenge/README.md

 List of the various features that you can implements.
 You can apply any strategy you want:
 - Catch low hanging fruits
-- Make only 1 or 2 complicated one
+- Make only 1 or 2
 - Add and define others

+Please note, you have max 1h in total.
+Therefore, you have to choose which feature(s) you implement and which one you don't.

 ### *Select items*